StrangeBeeCorp/docs/docs/thehive/installation/system-requirements.md

 === "Docker deployments"

-    For Docker deployments, hardware requirements depend on the selected profile.
+    For Docker deployments, hardware requirements depend on the selected predefined profile.
 Each profile defines a specific performance level.

     Available profiles and corresponding hardware specifications are documented in the [Docker Compose environments for TheHive and Cortex GitHub repository](https://github.com/StrangeBeeCorp/docker/tree/main?tab=readme-ov-file#available-deployment-profiles).